 — Jenna & Kayla (@feministtwins) December 13, 2017

 Community papers are, in many ways, our only source of good news or local issues in Ottawa.
 TheCitizen has become less relevant.
 Same news and pickups from AP

 On Monday, November 27, 2017, Postmedia and Torstar announced that they were swapping the ownership of dozens of community papers.
 Postmedia acquired 26 publications, 24 of which are being shut down — or, in the case of Metro Ottawa, the doors have already been closed.

-Other community newspapers that are to be shuttered include Stittsville News, Ottawa East, South and West News, the Kanata Kourier-Standard, Nepean/Barrhaven.
+Other community newspapers that are to be shuttered include Stittsville News, Ottawa East, Ottawa South and Ottawa West News, the Kanata Kourier-Standard, and Nepean-Barrhaven News.

 What we can do together

 Ottawa, we ask you: how can we work together to ensure there are still shared, open spaces for grassroots voices?

 Closing community newspapers has an undeniable impact on voices.
 At Synapcity, we want to create a space for those voices – which is something that Apt613 does every single day.
 That’s why we came together to form this partnership, and create our new ‘CityMakers’ column.
 Watch this space.